 Jose Fernandez, the phenom right-hander who doesn’t lose at home and has an infectious smile, was still recovering from Tommy John surgery in early April 2015.

 Hours before every game, the media is let into the clubhouse to talk to players for content.
 Most of the time, it’s hoping a certain guy shows up.
 Most of the time, it’s standing around watching whatever is on the TVs.
 Or cracking jokes with the guys actually hanging out by their lockers.
 Or trying not to feel weird in such a bizarre setting.

 One day, I had finished speaking to someone toward the back of the clubhouse near Jose’s locker.
 After the interview, I noticed him holding an index card, which piqued my interest.

 Hey, what’re you learning now? one of his teammates asked.

 What is one responsibility that is only for United States citizens?

 As others scrambled to get their gear before batting practice, I couldn’t keep my big mouth shut.

 Jose flipped the card over and smirked.
 He placed the card near his glove and moved onto the next question.

 Like the dutiful and observant journalist that I strive to be, I asked him what he was studying for.
-Turns out the then-22-year-old, who escaped Cuba with his mother and sister as a teenager, was going to have a civics test as part of the naturalization process to become an American citizen.
+Turns out the then-22-year-old, who escaped Cuba with his mother as a teenager, was going to have a civics test as part of the naturalization process to become an American citizen.
 His mother had already become one, and since he had extra time on his hands after surgery, Jose figured he should take advantage.

 Sure, reporters love to have the scoop on trades and transactions.
 Give me the human interest one any day.